Jerseytown, Pennsylvania

-Jerseytown is a census-designated place (CDP) in Madison Township, Columbia County, Pennsylvania, United States.
-It is part of Northeastern Pennsylvania.
-The population was 184 at the 2010 census.
-It is part of the Bloomsburg-Berwick micropolitan area.
+Jerseytown is a census-designated place (CDP) that is located in Madison Township, Columbia County, Pennsylvania, United States.
+It is part of Northeastern Pennsylvania and of the Bloomsburg-Berwick micropolitan area.

+The population was 175 at the time of the 2020 census.

 History

 The land of the Jerseytown area was first bought by the Welliver family in 1785, after the Revolutionary War.
 A tannery was built in Jerseytown in 1826.
 The area continues to be rural and lightly populated.